 Polar Icebreaker Project

-Description: Canada’s first polar icebreaker is expected to be delivered in time for the decommissioning of the CCGS Louis S. St-Laurent.
-The new polar icebreaker will help strengthen Canada's Arctic sovereignty.
-The vessel will be able to operate in the Arctic in more difficult weather conditions and for a longer period of time, three seasons instead of the current two seasons.
+Description: Canada’s first polar icebreaker is expected to be delivered in time for the decommissioning of the CCGS Louis S. St-Laurent and will help strengthen Canada's Arctic sovereignty.
+The vessel will be able to operate in the Arctic in more difficult weather conditions and for a longer period of time, three seasons instead of the current two.

 Industrial Benefits: Canadian industry will benefit from this project.
 Canada's Industrial and Regional Benefits Policy, as well as the Value Proposition provisions of the umbrella agreement with Vancouver Shipyards under Canada’s National Shipbuilding Strategy, applies to the Polar Icebreaker project contracts.

 Sponsoring Department: Canadian Coast Guard, Fisheries and Oceans Canada

 Participating Departments: Innovation, Science and Economic Development Canada and Department of National Defence

 Prime Contractor: VARD Marine Inc., Vancouver, British Columbia, Canada (for design services)

 - Aker Arctic (either Helsinki, Finland or Victoria, British Columbia, Canada) (hull form design and optimization)

 - Imtech (Ashford, Middlesex, United Kingdom) (electrical engineering design services)